isikyus/inevitable-cacophony/README.md

 Once you have RVM installed, running `rvm use` will read the `.ruby_version` file, and enable the correct Ruby in your shell (or tell you how to install it, if needed).

-You will then need to install the Ruby "gems" Cacophony depends on, which is done through [Bundler](https://bundler.io/#getting-started).
+You will then need to install the Ruby gems Cacophony depends on, which is done through [Bundler](https://bundler.io/#getting-started).
 Once you have Bundler installed, running `bundle install` will install all the necessary dependencies.